MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-bookable-resources.md

 ## Set up technician resources

-At its simplest, a field technician is a mobile worker at your organization who uses the Field Service Mobile app on his or her mobile device to see Field Service entities like work orders.
+At its simplest, a field technician is a mobile worker at your organization who uses the Field Service Mobile app on their mobile device to see Field Service entities like work orders.

 A bookable resource that represents a field technician must have:
 1. **Resource Type** set to **User**